Quotations and Allusions in

 The phrase is found in a passage (506d-513e) where Socrates proposes the Sun as an image of the Good: each in its way can be understood as the thing which (508a) “makes it possible for our sight to see and for the things we see to be seen”.

-known-ness of the things we know which is conferred upon them by goodness, but
+only the known-ness of the things we know which is conferred upon them by

-also their reality and their being, although goodness isn’t actually the state
+goodness, but also their reality and their being, although goodness isn’t

 –– translation by Robin Waterfield (World’s Classics, Oxford U.P.
 1993, p.
 236)